Telephone (song): Live performances

 Gaga and Beyoncé have never sung "Telephone" together on any live show, but both performed it individually.
-Beyoncé's only performance of "Telephone" was during the 2011 Glastonbury Festival, where she sang it in front of an audience of more than 175,000people.
-Gaga first sang "Telephone" with "Dance in the Dark", the fourth single from The Fame Monster, at the 2010 Brit Awards at Earls Court Exhibition Centre.
+Beyoncé's only performance of "Telephone" was during her headlining Glastonbury Festival Performance on June 26, 2011.
+Gaga first sang "Telephone" with "Dance in the Dark", the fourth single from The Fame Monster, at the 2010 Brit Awards, where she wore an all-white outfit, complete with a lace mask by Philip Treacy and a Marie Antoinette-style wig.
 Inspired by the recent death of her friend, fashion designer Alexander McQueen, she changed the concept of her performance at the last minute to pay tribute to him.
 Gaga said, "I wanted to do a very, very forward performance, something that I felt was a true representation of the future."
-Before the show, she posted a message on her Twitter account: "Tonight's performance is inspired by our friend.
-Mask by Phillip Treacy, Sculpture by Nick Knight, Music by Lady Gaga.
-We miss you."
-She started the performance by announcing "This is for Alexander McQueen."
-Gaga was dressed in a complete white outfit with a huge Marie Antoinette-style wig.
+She sang "Telephone" in an acoustic rendition while playing on the piano.
 The performance was described as more restrained compared to her previous ones by The Wall Street Journal.
 In 2015, Liv Moss of Official Charts Company called it one of the "biggest, best and weirdest" performances in the history of Brit Awards.
 The following year, Daniel Welsh of HuffPost UK cited it as one of Gaga's 15 most memorable performances on television.